webXcerpt/openCPQ-example-optical-transport/README.md

 Configuration Modes
 ------------------

-Three different modes of configuration should be implemented:
-- Configuration of single products.
+Different configuration modes are supported:
-- Configuration of racks, which contain products and additional rack equipment.
+- Configuration of single products (OptoSwitch 4/6/16).
-- Configuration of a solution consisting of equipped racks, a network-management system, and additional service.
+- Configuration of a solution consisting of racks equipped with switches, a network-management system, and additional services.
-  The configuration should be facilitated with some top-level parameters.
+  To make the configuration more comfortable, some parameters can be given at the top level.

 Maintenance of the Configurator
 -------------------------------